NexClipper/exporterhub.io/README.md

 ## What is [ExporterHub.io](https://exporterhub.io/)

+### ExporterHub.io is the front-end for the Community Prometheus Exporters.
-### Exporterhub provides not only curated lists, but also various contents such as installing exporters, configuring alert rules, and configuring dashboards.
+### Exporterhub.io provides not only curated lists, but also various contents such as installing exporters, configuring alert rules, and configuring dashboards.

 Each exporter's detail page contains the following.